manuGil/online-core/docs/source/change-detection.rst

 23	                     05-10-01            Oct-05
 ===================    ================     ================

-Instead of repeting the procedure to compute :math:`T_{water}` ten time, you will use predefined QGIS model which automate such a task.
+Instead of repeting the procedure to compute :math:`T_{water}` ten times, you will use predefined QGIS model which automate such a task.

-[UP TO THIS POINT THE SECTIONS AND TASKS SEEMS DESCONNECTED, AND THE OVERAL OBJECTIVE OF THE analysis IS DOUBTFUL]

 Task 12
    Go to :guilabel:`Processing Toolbox` > :guilabel:`Models` >  :guilabel:`Add Model to Toolbox..`.
 See :numref:`fig-load-model` .
 Select the model ``quantifying_change.model3``.